 Tayammum

-Also referred as: Dry Ablution, Tayamum, Tayummum, Tayammoom.
+Also referred to as: Dry Ablution, Tayamum, Tayummum, Tayammoom.

 See also: Wudhu, Ghusl, Water